There’s no denying it. We live in an ever-more digital world.

 Pros to using SimplyBook.me

 Its plans are generous and very affordable.
 Even the Free plan comes with a range of really nice-looking, fully responsive booking website templates.
-It’s super simple to set up, all the work is virtually done for you!
+It’s super simple to set up, and there are plenty of design options!

 SimplyBook.me’s membership feature allows you to offer both discounts and treats to your members, as well as lower recurring payments if they become members (recurring membership payments work with Stripe everywhere except within the EU).